Doist/reactist/examples/modal/README.md

 ## Modal - Box
 The `Modal.Box` component simply acts as a container for the Modal and is responsible for rendering the dark overlay and all children components.
 You can pass it an optional `className` property to apply additional styles.

+The `Modal.Box` accepts an optional property `closeOnOverlayClick` when set to `true` a click on the overlay will close the modal.
+Defaults to `false`.

 ## Modal - Header
 The `Modal.Header` component shows the Header of the Modal.
 It always show a close icon on the right side to close the Modal.
 It can display arbitrary content you pass to it as children.
 However, the recommended usage pattern is to supply the `title` and `subtitle` (string) properties.
 This displays nicely formatted headings inside the Header.